Keeping the litter box and litter liners clean goes a long way toward seeing your cat happy and healthy.

 Another benefit of using a litter box liner is, you won't have to scrub your litter box clean as often.
 The liner prevents urine from standing in any scratches or scrapes on the plastic where it might soak into the material itself.
 Sure, you'll still have to wash the box out with dish soap and warm water at least once a week, but old-fashioned scrubbing can soon become a thing of the past.

 Liners also prevent kitty from scratching the hard plastic shell.
 Many cats scratch industriously as prologue to their bathroom business.
 Using a thin or soft liner won't help because the cat can scratch right through flimsy material.
 However, a strong liner can keep your cat from damaging the box while going to the bathroom.

 Bottom line?
 Durable, rip-resistant liners help keep the litter box hygienic for you and your cat.

 Types of cat litter box liners.

 Litter box liners come in several varieties — traditional and sifting, scented and unscented, and disposable and reusable.
 Which option makes the perfect litter box liner for your cat?

 Traditional litter box liners are made out of a thin layer of plastic.
 They feature a drawstring, much like a trash bag, and a large rubber band holds them onto the box.
-Some of these liners have elastic built in, and they generally last about one week.
-You can buy them in boxes, and a box of five liners generally costs around $3.00.
+Some of these liners have elastic built-in, and they generally last about one week.

 Sifting liners actually form a two-liner system.
 The top liner has holes punched in it while the bottom liner does not.
 Using this system, a cat's human parent can sift out the clean litter and discard the waste that won't fit through the holes.
 Sifting liners need daily replacement.